 In February 2015, post the Singapore face-to-face meeting, the CWG-Stewardship discussed and agreed in March 2015 on an alternative, focused, and agile method i.e. to work on the remaining open issues through a so called Design Team method.
 A Design Team focuses on a specific, pre-defined work item and delivers its output in a short timeframe.

 The list of work items was approved by the CWG-Stewardship and maintained by the CWG-Stewardship.
 Results of the Design Team were discussed and approved by the full CWG-Stewardship the prior to integration into the evolving CWG-Stewardship Proposal.
 The results of the prioritized Design Teams were discussed by the CWG-Stewardship at its face-to-face meeting end March 2015 in Istanbul, Turkey.
-At that meting the initial list of work items was reviewed and work items were re-prioritized.
+At that meeting the initial list of work items was reviewed and work items were re-prioritized.

 The Co-Chairs managed creation of the Design Teams, prioritization of work items, and progress of the teams, with input from the CWG-Stewardship.
 Members and participants from the CWG-Stewardship composed the Design Teams, and in some cases external observers with specific expertise were included.